TL;DR, Deel and Gusto are not the same kind of tool

 Omnivoo Contract Management

-Pricing model: Flat $49 per finalized contract, one-time.
-Transaction fees passed through at cost, no FX markup, no per-seat subscription.
+Pricing model: $49 per contractor per month.
+Transaction fees passed through at cost, competitive FX and a 1% contractor withdrawal fee, cancel anytime.
 This is stated as our own pricing on /solutions/contract-management.

-Omnivoo charges once when a contract is finalized.
-Later payments on the same contract do not regenerate a fee, there is no per-seat charge, and the exchange rate is passed through at cost with no margin added.
-The contract, the tax form, and the payout sit in one flow, built for global contractor payments.
+Omnivoo bills $49 per contractor per month with no contract limit per seat.
+The exchange rate is passed through at cost with no margin added, and the contract, the tax form, and the payout sit in one flow, built for global contractor payments.

 Where it does not fit: Global EOR (Omnivoo’s EOR is India-only, on /solutions/employer-of-record) and US W-2 payroll and benefits, which is Gusto’s core.